kareemalnoaman/quizzME/README.md

 -Start MySQL server

--Connect yo the MySQL serrver via Workbench or Terminal to access database and tables
+-Connect to the MySQL server via Workbench or Terminal to access database.